Tanu-N-Prabhu/Python/Python Coding Interview Prep/Python_Theoritical_Interview_Questions.md

 > A naming system used to make sure that names are unique to avoid naming conflicts refers to as Namespace.

 ---

+## 48. Is indentation necessary in Python?

+> Indentation is required in Python if not done properly the code is not executed properly and might throw errors.
+Indentation is usually done using four space characters.
+>
+---

+Question: Define a function in Python
+Answer: A block of code that is executed when it is called is defined as a function.
+Keyword def is used to define a Python function.

+Question: Define self in Python
+Answer: An instance of a class or an object is self in Python.
+It is included as the first parameter.
+It helps to differentiate between the methods and attributes of a class with local variables.